top of page

 1. Define Your Game Type and Genre

-• Platformer, puzzle, RPG, shooter, arcade, etc.
+• The first one is Platformer, puzzle, RPG, shooter, arcade, etc.

 2. Decide Your Target Platform

-• PC, Web, Android, iOS, or Console
+• To begin with, PC, Web, Android, iOS, or Console.

 3. Assess Your Coding Skills